 High Fiber Dog Food: Why Add It to Your Dog’s Diet?

-Just like humans, dogs are renowned for suffering constipation and other problems with their digestive tract if they do not regularly consume a diet that is a good source of both insoluble fiber and soluble fiber.
+Just like humans, dogs are renowned for suffering from constipation and other problems with their digestive tract if they do not regularly consume a diet that is a good source of both insoluble fiber and soluble fiber.

 A dog fed solely on a diet comprised of poor quality ingredients is far more likely to have a weakened immune system, constipation, diarrhea, problems with their blood sugar levels potentially leading to canine diabetes, and difficulties with weight loss.